Resident (unless exempt):

 - Legal number of traps: Residents trapping under the general annual resident trapping license may use no more than 20 traps.
 Residents possessing a lifetime hunting license or a professional trapping license, and nonresident trapping license holders have no limit on the number of traps.

-- Identification of traps: All traps shall bear the name of the owner of the traps, except for any traps set on property owned or leased by the owner of the traps.
-All traps on Department-managed lands, regardless of species being sought, must have the owner’s name attached.
+- Identification of traps: All traps shall bear the name, or customer identification number, of the owner of the traps, except for any traps set on property owned or leased by the owner of the traps.
+All traps on Department managed lands, regardless of species being sought, must have the owner’s name, or customer identification number, attached.

-- Posting of traps: When smooth-jawed doublespring offset traps are used, the posting of signs shall be required at all entrances from public roads and highways.
-The requirement to post signs shall not apply if the person is trapping on property owned or leased by the person.
+- Posting of traps: When smooth-jawed double-spring offset no less than 1/8 inch or smooth-jawed coil-spring offset no less than 1/8-inch traps are used, the posting of signs shall be required at all entrances from public roads and highways.
+The requirement to post signs shall not apply if the person is trapping on private property, unless requested by landowner or leasee.
 Signs must have minimum dimensions of five inches by eight inches and the wording “Traps” must be included and be conspicuous on the signs and printed in letters at least two inches tall.
 Persons trapping on their own property are not subject to this requirement.

-- Permission to trap: No person may trap on the inhabited land of another without first obtaining from the owner or occupant thereof a written permit to do so.
-This permit must be carried whenever traps are being tended.
-Said permission is also required to hunt but it need not be in writing.
+- Permission to trap: No person may trap on the inhabited land of another without first obtaining from the owner or occupant thereof permission to do so.

 Bobcat & River Otter Tagging Requirements